radterm/chat-go/README.md

 # New Feature
 Use JWTs in the backend for all authentication.
 Check a specific cookie for a valid token for only websocket connections.
 The frontend wraps the JWT auth feature.

+# New Feature 2
+Talk to an actual Mongodb database